TiesdeKok/ipystata/README.md

 Enables the use of Stata cell magic in Jupyter (IPython) Notebooks.

 Allows the user to write and execute Stata code from within a Jupyer Notebook.
 Interaction with Stata is accomplished through the batch mode of Stata.
-The code contained in a %%stata cell are send to Stata via a temporary ‘.do’ file, the Stata output is captured via ‘.log’ files and datasets are transferred by converting Pandas dataframes to ‘.dta’ files and vice-versa.
+The code contained in a %%stata cell is send to Stata via a temporary ‘.do’ file, the Stata output is captured via ‘.log’ files and datasets are transferred by converting Pandas dataframes to ‘.dta’ files and vice-versa.
 All intermediate files are stored in the ‘.ipython/stata’ directory.

 **Author:**   Ties de Kok <t.c.j.dekok@tilburguniversity.edu>